sforzando/sfz.dev/content/contact.en.md

 showWordCount: false
 ---

-Please feel free to contact us here to discuss your project, ask questions about recruitment, or anything else.
+Please feel free to contact us here to discuss your project, ask questions about hiring, or anything else.
-If you prefer to communicate by email, send it to [contact[at]sfz.dev](mailto:contact[at]sfz.dev).
+If you prefer to communicate via email, send it to [contact[at]sfz.dev](mailto:contact[at]sfz.dev).

-We usually reply within 3 working days.
+We usually respond within 3 business days.
 Please make sure that your name and contact information are correct.

 {{< contactFormEng >}}